 While it is just an accompaniment, a simple plain paratha is what makes completes an Indian meal.
 We often think of the curry as the hero of the meal, but it is the paratha that when used to scoop that curry, brings out the tastes and flavors of the curry.

 One day I was thinking “What is the most important part of my food?
-Is it the delicately spiced curry, sabzi or daal?
+Is it the delicately spiced curry, vegetable fry or dal?
 Is it the potpourri of pickles and chutneys?
-What is it, whose absence will make my plate incomplete?”
+What is it, whose absence will make my meal incomplete?”
 And the answer was a simple roti or paratha.

-- In a large mixing bowl, combine together the flour, salt, ajwain seeds and red chilli powder.
-Whisk the yoghurt and add to the flour.
+- In a large mixing bowl, combine together the flour, salt, ajwain seeds, and red chili powder.
+Whisk the yogurt and add to the flour.
 Mix well with your hands.
 Add lukewarm water slowly to knead the flour into a soft dough.
 Cover with a damp cloth and keep aside for 15 minutes.